Privacy Policy

 5. Account de-activation and deletion

-When you delete your account, we may delete some of the information you have provided to us and you will not be able to recover that.
+When you delete your account, some or all of the information you have provided to us will be deleted and unrecoverable.
 Information that others have shared about you, is not part of your account and will not be deleted.
 If you do not want to delete your account but want to temporarily stop using it, you can deactivate your account instead.

 6. Your rights